TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/tsg-unable-to-locate-identifier.md

 **Root Cause/Mitigation**

 This problem may occur if a domain controller, that holds the operations master role of RID Master, is unavailable or was removed from the domain and restored from backup.
 **Next Steps:**

 1. Have the customer go to their Active Directory Users and Computers.
-Select the "domain controllers" container:
+Select the "domain controllers" container.
-2. Confirm with the customer that all DCs listed in the Domain Controllers container are running and available.
+2. Confirm with the customer that all DCs listed in the Domain Controllers container are running and available
 3. If bringing the unavailable DC back on-line does not resolve the issue, collaborate with Directory Services
-4. More information for scenarios where a domain controller was restored from backup [explained here](https://support.microsoft.com/help/822053/error-message-windows-cannot-create-the-object-because-the-directory-s).
+4. More information for scenarios where a domain controller was restored from backup [explained here](https://support.microsoft.com/help/822053/error-message-windows-cannot-create-the-object-because-the-directory-s)